Elisabeth I. Millard

-Elisabeth I. Millard (born 1954) is an American diplomat currently serving as Principal Deputy Assistant Secretary for the State Department's Bureau of European and Eurasian Affairs.
+Elisabeth I. Millard (born 1954) is an American diplomat who served as Principal Deputy Assistant Secretary for the State Department's Bureau of European and Eurasian Affairs.
 She served as the United States Ambassador to Tajikistan from January 2016 until September 2017.
 She was nominated by President Barack Obama on July 7, 2015, and was confirmed by the Senate November 19, 2015.
 She previously served as Acting Executive Secretary of the Department of State and as Deputy Executive Secretary of the Department of State.

 Early life and education

 Millard was born Elisabeth Inga Hesselvik to Lennart and Margaretha Hesselvik.
 As the daughter of a World Health Organization official, she spent her early life in Denmark, Sweden and Tunisia.
 She studied at the University of Geneva, and earned a B.S. degree from the London School of Economics in 1978.
 She received an MA from the Johns Hopkins University Paul H. Nitze School of Advanced International Studies in 1981.